-Site 1165 is situated on the continental rise offshore from Prydz Bay over mixed pelagic and hemipelagic sediments of the central Wild Drift (Figs. F10, F22A, F22B).
+Site 1165 is situated on the continental rise offshore from Prydz Bay over mixed pelagic and hemipelagic sediments of the central Wild Drift (Figs. 10, 22A, 22B).
 The drift is an elongate sediment body formed by the interaction of sediment supplied from the shelf and westward-flowing currents on the continental rise.
 The site is in 3537 m of water and was selected to provide a record of sedimentation that extends back to the onset of contour current-influenced deposition on the rise.
-The main objective was to obtain a proximal continental-rise record of Ant-arctic glacial and interglacial periods for comparison with other sites around Antarctica and with those of Northern Hemisphere ice sheets.
+The main objective was to obtain a proximal continental rise record of Antarctic glacial and interglacial periods for comparison with other sites around Antarctica and with those of Northern Hemisphere ice sheets.

-Prior to drilling, a single seismic-reflection profile was recorded across the location of Site 1165, using the ship's water-gun, to verify the location of the site.
-Three holes were drilled at the site (Table T1).
+Prior to drilling, a single seismic-reflection profile was recorded across the location of Site 1165, using the ship's water-gun and digital recording system, to verify the location of the site.
+Three holes were drilled at the site.
 Hole 1165A consisted of a mudline core that was dedicated to high-resolution interstitial water sampling.
-Hole 1165B was cored with the APC to

-147.9 mbsf (86.4% recovery) and deepened with the XCB to 682.2 mbsf (57.3% recovery).
+Hole 1165B was cored with the APC to 147.9 mbsf (86.4% recovery) and deepened with the XCB to 682.2 mbsf (57.3% recovery).
 Hole 1165C was washed down to a depth of 54 mbsf, where a single core was taken at an interval that had been missed in Hole 1165B.
 Continuous RCB coring began at 673 mbsf and continued to a total depth of 999.1 mbsf, with 80% recovery.
-Coring operations were interrupted by five icebergs that came to within 200 m of the drill site and caused a total loss of 98 hr.
-Hole 1165C was successfully logged with the triple combo tool string from 176 to 991 mbsf and with the sonic tool from 176 to 580 mbsf.
+Coring operations were interrupted by five icebergs, which came to within 200 m of the drill site and caused a total loss of 98 hr.
+Hole 1165C was successfully logged with the triple-combo tool string from 176 to 991 mbsf and from 176 to 580 mbsf with the sonic tool.

-Drilling at Site 1165 yielded a relatively continuous 999-m-thick sedimentary section of early Miocene- to Pleistocene-age terrigenous and hemipelagic deposits (Fig. F23) with only few minor (<2 m.y.) disconformities.
+Drilling at Site 1165 yielded a relatively continuous 999-m-thick sedimentary section of early Miocene- to Pleistocene-age terrigenous and hemipelagic deposits (Fig. 23) with only few minor (<2 m.y.) disconformities.
 Dispersed clasts (IRD) are present down to the bottom of the hole, but lonestones are infrequent below 500 mbsf (lower Miocene).
-Both dispersed clasts and lonestones are relatively abundant above 300 mbsf (middle Miocene and younger).
+They both are relatively abundant above 300 mbsf (middle Miocene).

-The sedimentary section is divided into three lithostratigraphic units that are characterized by cyclic variations between biogenic-bearing (lighter) and terrigenous-dominated (darker) intervals.
-The cyclic variations in lithology are also recorded as visual color alternations and cycles in spectrophotometer lightness factor, bulk density, magnetic susceptibility, and other laboratory and downhole log parameters to varying degrees.
+The sedimentary section is divided into three lithostratigraphic units that are characterized by cyclic variations between biogenic-bearing (lighter) and terrigenous-dominated intervals (darker).
+The cyclic variations in lithology are also recorded as visual color alternations, and cycles in spectrophotometer lightness factor, bulk density, magnetic susceptibility, and other laboratory and downhole log parameters to varying degrees.
 In general, cores get darker downhole as biogenic intervals become thinner relative to the thickness of terrigenous-bearing intervals.
 For the same reason, light-dark cyclicity is more prominent above ~400 mbsf.
-Darker units generally have higher bulk density, magnetic susceptibility, and OC values.
+Darker units generally have higher bulk density, magnetic susceptibility, and organic carbon values.
 The sediment consists mostly of quartz, calcite, plagioclase, K-feldspar, and a mixture of clay minerals, as well as minor hornblende and pyrite.
 Silt-sized components are mainly quartz, but plagioclase, biotite, amphibole, and other heavy minerals are common.

-Unit I (0-63.8 mbsf) consists of structureless brown clay and diatombearing clay.
+Unit I (0-63.8 mbsf) consists of structureless brown diatom-bearing clay and clay.
 There are beds with minor diatom-bearing greenish gray clay that have dispersed sand grains, granules, and lonestones.
 There is minor laminated silt and minor brown foraminifer-bearing clay.

-Foraminifers comprise 5%-15% of the sediment above 13 mbsf.
-One interval within Unit I (20-30 mbsf) is characterized by alternations between two facies like those of Unit II (i.e., Facies II-1 and II-2).
+Foraminifers comprise 5%-15% of sediment in the upper 13 mbsf.
+One interval within Unit I (20?-30? mbsf) is characterized by alternations between two facies like those of Unit II (i.e., Facies II-1 and II-2).